Arrangement of internal control system and risk management system

 Following the establishment of the internal control system, the Group companies have also established internal audit divisions and assigned staff to the posts, embarking on assessment and auditing of their operations principally performed by these divisions.

-- As a core organization to promote company-wide compliance, the Corporate Ethics Promotion Committee plans, formulates and implements compliance measures.
-In the fiscal year ended March 31, 2017, specific measures included the mandatory submission of the “Anritsu Group Code of Conduct Confirmation Statement” by employees; educational and cultural activities through training according to positions and compliance promotion events; and implementation of a “Corporate Ethics Questionnaire” with division feedback for checking familiarity with the established compliance system, the level of awareness of employees concerning ethics, and the like.
-The Corporate Ethics Promotion Committee has also enhanced the web-based educational system and conducted WBT (Web Based Training) on human rights for all Group employees world-wide, as well as WBT on the Subcontract Act (the Act Against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors) and product liability for domestic employees.
+- The Corporate Ethics Promotion Committee of the Company takes a pivotal role to plan, formulate and implement entire compliance promotion measures.
+In the fiscal year ended March 31, 2020, continuous measures included the mandatory submission of the “Anritsu Group Code of Conduct Confirmation Statement” by Group employees around the world; educational and awareness activities through training according to positions and compliance promotion events; and implementation of a “Corporate Ethics Questionnaire” with feedback to divisions for checking familiarity with the compliance system, and the level of awareness of employees concerning ethics.
+The Corporate Ethics Committee also used the web education system to conduct WBT (Web Based Training) for domestic employees on the Anti-Monopoly Act, the Subcontract Act, product liability and product safety.

 - Departments and committees involved in compliance conducted regular audits on departments involved in fair trade and trade control, and confirmed that each operation has been performed appropriately.

-- To prevent violations of laws and regulations, the Company, pursuant to the Rules for Whistleblowing, has established and operates “Helplines,” which accept internal reports and requests for consultation both from within and outside of the Company.
+- To prevent violations of laws and regulations, the Company, pursuant to the Rules for Whistleblowing, has established and operated “Helplines,” which accept reports, whistleblowing and requests for consultation both from within and outside of the Company.

 - The status of initiatives relating to compliance including the operations of the Helplines is reported regularly to the Board of Directors.

-- Pursuant to the Internal Control System Basic Rules, the Global Audit Department, which is involved in internal audits, coordinated with the Audit Committee and the Management Audit Department, which supports the Audit Committee, confirmed the status of internal controls of the Company, and coordinated with the internal audit divisions of the subsidiaries to conduct audits on the proper business operations of the subsidiaries.
+- Pursuant to the Internal Control System Basic Rules, the internal audit divisions coordinated with the Audit Committee and the Management Audit Department, which supports the Audit Committee, confirmed the status of internal controls of the Company, and coordinated with the internal audit divisions of the subsidiaries to conduct audits on the proper business operations of the subsidiaries.
 Additionally, the results of such audits were reported regularly to the Board of Directors.

-- To ensure the appropriateness and reliability of financial reporting of the Anritsu Group, the Global Audit Department conducted internal control assessments based on implementation plans and confirmed the effectiveness of controls.
+- To ensure the appropriateness and reliability of financial reporting of the Anritsu Group, the internal audit divisions conducted internal control assessments based on implementation plans and confirmed the effectiveness of controls.

 - The Company clearly identifies who is responsible for the control of each type of risk and carries out risk analysis and evaluation.
 The Management Strategy Conference discusses risks when necessary and reports to the Board of Directors.
 When preparing the budget, risks and obstructive factors were identified, selected and analyzed, and then discussed by the Management Strategy Conference and the Board of Directors.